tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/suggestions.md

 # Suggestions (Azure Cognitive Search REST API)

-A **Suggestions** request is a "search-as-you-type" query consisting of a partial string input (one character minimum), matched on text found in suggester-aware fields.
-Azure Cognitive Search looks for matching values in fields that are predefined in a [**Suggester**](https://docs.microsoft.com/azure/search/index-add-suggesters) definition.
+A **Suggestions** request is a search-as-you-type query that looks for matching values in suggester-aware fields and returns documents that contain a match.
 For example, if you enable suggestions on a *city* field, typing "sea" produces documents containing "Seattle", "Sea Tac", and "Seaside" (all actual city names) for that field.

 The response is a content from a matching document plus the document key.
-In contrast with Autocomplete, which returns text for a subsequent query, this request returns documents that match the query.
+In contrast with Autocomplete, which returns a completed term or phrase used in a secondary query, this request returns information that resolves to actual documents.
 If matching terms or phrases are identical across documents, the matching content is repeated.
 To improve the structure of results, consider using the `$select` filter to return additional fields that provide more differentiation and context.

 HTTPS is required for service requests.
 The **Suggest** request can be constructed using the GET or POST methods.